|Art on a building in Columbus, Ohio|

-One of the blessings Linda and I have had in our life is to know and be taught by David Augsburger.
+One of the blessings Linda and I have had is to know and be taught by David Augsburger.
 We were in a couples group with David and Nancy for two years.
 We dog-sat for them (they had Irish Setters).
 David was one of my seminary professors.
 After hanging around him in these contexts, I felt I could be helped by meeting with him.
-David was kind enough to meet privately with me, and counsel me.
+David was kind enough to meet privately and counsel me.
 At the time I did not understand his counseling approach.
 Only years later did some of this activate in me.

 How should we communicate with others when we are in conflict?
 Ephesians provides two actions we are to take: